 How To Order An SSL Certificate

-Ordering an SSL certificate can be as simple as pie or it can make you want to pull your hair out.
-If you prepare to order an SSL certificate by creating a CSR and preparing your WHOIS record and company validation documents, you can make the process much easier to deal with.
+Ordering an SSL certificate can be very simple with the right preparation.
+You'll generally need to create a CSR and prepare your WHOIS record and company validation documents before submitting your order.
 The process of ordering a certificate goes something like this:

-- Prepare by getting your server set up and getting your WHOIS record updated, etc.
+- Prepare by getting your server set up and getting your WHOIS record updated (it needs to show the correct company name and address), etc.

 - Generate the CSR on the server